bookwyrm-social/documentation/content/running_bookwyrm/install-prod.md

     `git clone git@github.com:bookwyrm-social/bookwyrm.git`
 - Switch to the `production` branch:
     `git checkout production`
-- Create your environment variables file, `cp .env.prod.example .env`, and update the following:
+- Create your environment variables file, `cp .env.example .env`, and update the following:
     - `SECRET_KEY` | A difficult to guess, secret string of characters
     - `DOMAIN` | Your web domain
     - `EMAIL` | Email address to be used for certbot domain verification